 Conflicts of interest

-Let’s examine each one so we can focus on how to avoid common mistakes in order to steer clear of regulatory hot water.
+Let’s examine each one so we can focus on how to avoid common mistakes to steer clear of regulatory hot water.

-Since mistakes on Part 1 or Part 2 of the ADV are among the easiest to make and quickest to spot by a regulator, let’s start here.
-This one may feel like a no brainer, but it’s easy to miss the basics.
-Part 1 is a form that requires submission online whereas Part 2 is a plain English brochure.
-RIAs are required to produce the same information in different formats and keep those updated over the life of your registration, which makes it easy to overlook making updates when circumstances change.
-Add the new Form CRS (i.e. Part 3) and there’s one more document to keep track of to ensure consistency across all disclosures.
+Since mistakes in Parts 1, 2, and 3 of the ADV are among the easiest to make and quickest to spot by a regulator, let’s start here.
+This one may feel like a no-brainer, but it’s easy to miss the basics.
+Part 1 is a form that requires submission online, whereas Part 2 is a plain English brochure.
+RIAs are required to produce the same information in different formats and keep those updated over the life of your registration.
+This makes it easy to overlook making updates when circumstances change.
+Add the new Form CRS (i.e., Part 3), and there’s one more document to keep track of to ensure consistency across all disclosures.